skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

 1. Importing followers or "followings" of a given user.
 2. Extracting some data from each imported user.

 In the first section, we will crawl my own Github page to import the users we intend to parse.
 Because I  have just three followers on my Github, I'm using my following list as a reference, which is about 70 users.
-In the second part, we extract the necessary data from each user on that list.
+In the second part, we extract the data from each user on that list.
 So here we go.

 ## 1. Import a List of Users